algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 #### 12.5.2.
 Command Line

-The following commands can be used to test the API using the command line:
+The following commands can be used to test the API[^3] using the command line:

 ```bash
 # Simplified Response